On M List of Movie Reviews

 5/17:

-blockbuster stuff; they serve his talent well.
-However, Mississippi Masala is not a Denzel Washington picture.
-It,
+not the blockbuster stuff; they serve his talent well.
+However, Mississippi Masala isn't a Denzel

-Listening to the story of the Indians, it's easy to learn a bit about the history of Uganda, an African country
+Listening to the Indians, it's easy to learn a bit about the history of Uganda, an African country that's closely

 treatment than what Mississippi Masala can possibly offer.
 It has great scenes, especially